Ehlers-Danlos Syndrome

 As our ability to detect EDS gets better, we can spot it and start treating it earlier.
 That helps us prevent injuries and create solutions that help with your child's lifestyle.

-If you've been dignosed with EDS, we may recommend that your children get genetic screening to see if they are also affected.
-Then they can be checked out here and start treatment our children's EDS experts if needed.
+If you've been dignosed with EDS, we may recommend that your children get genetic screening to see if they're also affected.
+Then they can be checked out here and start treatment with our children's EDS experts if needed.